KxSystems/docs/docs/ml/toolkit/fresh.md

 -   `cnames` are the column names (syms) on which extracted features will be calculated (these columns should contain only numerical values).
 -   `ptab` is a table containing the functions and parameters to be applied to the `cnames` columns.
 This should be a modified version of `.ml.fresh.params`

-This returns a table keyed by id column and containing the features extracted from the subset of the data identified by the id.
+This returns a table keyed by id column and containing the features extracted from the subset of the data identified by the `id` column.

 ```q
 q)m:30;n:100